Release Notes for CernVM-FS 2.6.0¶

 cvmfs_server migrate to automatically upgrade,

-the following steps:
+version 2.5.2 with the following steps:

 - Install the